hardikpatel29/fontconfig-lambda/README.md

 If you are creating lambda layer than make zip file of fonts folder first and upload it to layer.

 #### lambda envrionment variable path setup is /opt/fonts

+## NOW we are able to use fonts in lambda

+### if we are using with ffmpeg , in this case we have to set manual path in ffmpeg

+:fontsdir=/var/task/fonts

+if its lambda layer

+:fontsdir=/opt/fonts